lunarriver/lunarriver.github.io/_posts/2025-02-02-new-concept-2-unit-1.markdown

 - He wants me to ask you a question.

-- They did not allow us to enter the museum before 9 o'click.
+- They did not allow us to enter the museum before 9 o'clock.

 词汇：